-The Institute’s symbol is derived from the Younger Futhark runic alphabet, combining the characters "K" ( ) representing knowledge with the character "A" ( ) for action, both of which we must possess to be aware of ourselves and engage our surroundings.
-It represents freedom to move through your world safely and confidently.
+The Institute's symbol combines two runic characters, "K" ( ) representing knowledge, and "A" ( ) for action, both of which we must possess to be aware of ourselves and our surroundings and to function safely.
+It symbolizes your freedom to move through your world confidently.

 Dan became a full-time writer after retiring from the military in 2016.
 His last book, Alone at Dawn (Grand Central, 2019) was a New York Times and Amazon #1 international bestseller focused on the world’s least known yet deadliest special operations force and the U.S. Air Force’s greatest hero in half a century, Medal of Honor recipient John Chapman.
-It is soon to be a major motion picture from MGM studios starring Jake Gyllenhaal.
-Dan is intimately involved with the production as an executive producer.
+It is soon to be a major motion picture from MGM studios.

 A purveyor of adrenaline-fueled endeavors, he holds the Guinness World Record for most BASE jumps in 24 hours (201), a charity event he conducted to support children who have lost a parent in special operations through the Special Operations Warrior Foundation.
 He is also a professional-rated demonstration skydiver, speedwing pilot and volunteer ski instructor with Wasatch Adaptive Sports, helping those with disabilities to experience the joy of downhill skiing.